-Susannah Hill is co-creator of Cloud Sustainability Watch.
+Susannah Hill is co-founder of Cloud Sustainability Watch.
 She consults with climate tech companies on cloud computing sustainability and is a data center Accredited Sustainability Advisor.
-Susannah is the author of Is Our Online Computing a Climate Change Problem? and Driving Business Results With Sustainable Cloud Computing: An IT Leader's Toolkit.
+Susannah is the author of Is Our Online Computing a Sustainability Problem? and The Tech Professional's Guide to Sustainable Computing.

 Contact her at susannah[at]cloud.sustainability.watch or on LinkedIn.